neofob/quickscope/README.md

 Quickscope is computer programs and one or more libraries written in C.
-It has bindings for other languages (planed), a shell interface (planed), and GTK+ widgets.
+It has bindings for other languages (plained), a shell interface (plained), and GTK+ widgets.
 It is an attempt at making a generic 2-D real-time operator-in-the-loop display tool.
 Something like a real oscilloscope but with the flexibility of software not encumbered by limitations of hardware, and then again not as fast a real scope.
 We don't care if the buttons and knobs don't necessarily look like a real scope, and to that end we extend parameter controls beyond that of buttons and knobs given the flexibility of software.

 When you consider how slow a computer pixel monitor and device input rates